 England lead by 40 after being bowled out for 158 in third Test

-England added just four runs to their overnight total as their last three wickets fell inside 16 legal deliveries on the second morning of the third Test against South Africa.
+England added just four runs to their overnight total as their last three wickets fell inside 16 legal deliveries on the penultimate morning of the third Test against South Africa.

 The hosts therefore boast a slender 40-run first-innings lead but may yet come to rue collapsing from 84 for two to 158 all out in 36.2 overs in this truncated LV= Insurance series decider.